menu

 Demographics

-The population of Hackleburg has a very low overall level of education: only 6.30% of people over 25 hold a 4-year college degree or higher.
+The citizens of Hackleburg have a very low rate of college education: just 6.30% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Hackleburg in 2022 was $21,650, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $86,600 for a family of four.
 However, Hackleburg contains both very wealthy and poor people as well.